Google review, Brooklyn LettersBrooklyn Letters

 Paige was great and we had been really happy with her.
 I would highly recommend her!
 I recommend Brooklyn Letters to whomever asks for a speech therapist.

-• Google review, Brooklyn Letters Jeizel Rosenthal ★★★★★ a year ago
+• Google review, Brooklyn Letters Jeizel Rosenthal ★★★★★ 2 years ago

 Isabel was WONDERFUL and our son absolutely adored her, and he is making great progress with his reading and writing.